Hkmu/react-native-lingua/README.md

 yarn add react-native-lingua
 ```

-The native libraries will be built automatically during `postinstall`.
+The native libraries will be built automatically during the native build process (Xcode/Gradle).

 ### iOS Setup